Catherine Yronwode: Legal cases

+Claypool Comics

+Following the end of Eclipse, Yronwode joined Claypool Comics.
+In 1998, she was joined at Claypool by Tyagi Nagasiva.
+They married in 2000, at which time he changed his name to Nagasiva Bryan W. Yronwode.
+Both Yronwodes continued to work for Claypool until that company ceased print publication in 2007.

 Other work

 During the 1990s, Yronwode was a staff editor and contributor to Organic Gardening Magazine and wrote The California Gardener's Book of Lists (Taylor, 1998).
 Other subjects she has covered include collectibles, popular culture, rural acoustic blues music, early rock'n'roll, sexuality, magic, sacred architecture, the worldwide use of charms and talismans, African American hoodoo, and other folklore subjects.
 She runs the websites luckymojo.com, herbmagic.com, southern-spirits.com, and missionaryindependent.org, which deal with these and other topics, including comic books.

-She is the co-proprietor, with her husband Nagasiva Yronwode, of the Lucky Mojo Curio Company, an occult shop, spiritual supply manufactory, book publishing firm, and internet radio network for which she produces graphic label art.
+She is the co-proprietor, with her husband Nagasiva Yronwode, of the Lucky Mojo Curio Company, an occult shop, spiritual supply manufactory, book publishing firm, and internet radio network for which she writes, edits, and produces graphic label art.
 She is on the board of the Yronwode Institution for the Preservation and Popularization of Indigenous Ethnomagicology (YIPPIE), a 501(c)3 not-for-profit foundation that archives the material culture of 19th and 20th century folk magic and divination.
 Since 2006, she has been a pastor at Missionary Independent Spiritual Church.
 Under the imprints of the Lucky Mojo Curio Company, Missionary Independent Spiritual Church, and YIPPIE, the Yronwodes edit and publish books by a variety of other authors as well as their own works.

-Extensive interviews with the Yronwodes can be found in Christine Wicker's survey of early 21st-century magical practitioners, Not in Kansas Anymore and in Carolyn Morrow Long's academic history of 20th-century occult shops, Spiritual Merchants: Religion, Magic, and Commerce.
+Extensive interviews with the Yronwodes can be found in Christine Wicker's survey of early 21st-century magical practitioners, Not in Kansas Anymore, and in Carolyn Morrow Long's academic history of 20th-century occult shops, Spiritual Merchants: Religion, Magic, and Commerce.

 Personal life

 From 1965 to 1980, Yronwode lived as a rural back-to-the-land hippie at Tolstoy Peace Farm, an anarchist commune in Washington; the Equitable Farm commune in Mendocino County, California, and the Garden of Joy Blues commune in Oregon County, Missouri.

-In 1967 Yronwode began a relationship with Peter Paskin; in 1969 they devised the new surname Yronwode.
-In 1970 they were interviewed at length by Rolling Stone magazine for an article on hippie anarchist communes.
+In 1967, Yronwode began a relationship with Peter Paskin; in 1969, they devised the new surname Yronwode.
+In 1970, they were interviewed at length by Rolling Stone magazine for an article on hippie anarchist communes.

 The couple had two children: Cicely (who was born in 1970 and died of SIDS the same year) and Althaea, born in 1971.
 In 1972, the Yronwodes relocated to the Garden of Joy Blues commune in the Missouri Ozarks.
 Their partnership ended in 1976.

-After working and living together from 1983 onward, Yronwode and Dean Mullaney married in 1987.
+After working and living together from 1981 onward, Yronwode and Dean Mullaney married in 1987.
 They divorced in 1993.

 Yronwode lives on an old farmstead in rural Forestville, California, in "tantric partnership" with Nagasiva Bryan W Yronwode.
 They met in 1998 and married in 2000.